2009 National League Division Series: Game 2

 2008 NLCS and World Series MVP Cole Hamels faced Rockies' starter Aaron Cook in Game 2.
 In the top of the first inning, the Rockies scored the first run of the game when Todd Helton hit a ball up the first base line that was misplayed by Hamels allowing Carlos Gonzalez to score from third.
-Rockies' catcher Yorvit Torrealba then hit a two-run home run off of Hamels in the fourth inning after he had not hit a home run since May 6.
+Rockies' catcher Yorvit Torrealba then hit a two-run home run off Hamels in the fourth inning after he had not hit a home run since May 6.
 In the next inning, Dexter Fowler's sacrifice fly with runners on second and third made it 4–0 Rockies.
 Hamels was then told his wife, who was 9 months pregnant, was going into labor and he was lifted for a pinch-hitter in the bottom of the fifth inning.
 The Phillies would then fight back in the sixth inning.
 After consecutive hits by Shane Victorino and Chase Utley put runners on first and second with nobody out, Ryan Howard hit a line-drive double into the right field corner making the score 4–1.
 Jose Contreras relieved Cook as Raúl Ibañez hit a one-out single to center field scoring two runs to cut the score to 4–3.
 Pedro Feliz's single then loaded the bases, but Carlos Ruiz grounded into a double play, ending the threat.
 Charlie Manuel would use potential Game 3 starters Joe Blanton and J.A.
 Happ in the seventh inning, with Happ only throwing four pitches and leaving with an injury after being hit on the leg by a ball.
-The Rockies loaded the bases before Fowler's sacrifice fly off of Scott Eyre made it 5–3 Rockies.
-Jayson Werth hit a home run in the eighth inning off of Rafael Betancourt to once again close the Rockies lead to 1, but Huston Street retired Shane Victorino with two runners on base with two outs in the ninth inning to send the series to Colorado tied 1–1.
+The Rockies loaded the bases before Fowler's sacrifice fly off Scott Eyre made it 5–3 Rockies.
+Jayson Werth hit a home run in the eighth inning off Rafael Betancourt to once again close the Rockies lead to 1, but Huston Street retired Shane Victorino with two runners on base with two outs in the ninth inning to send the series to Colorado tied 1–1.